Hungary Intentionally Denying Food To Asylum-Seekers, Watchdog Groups Say

 Hungary's immigration service did not respond to an email from NPR requesting comment.
 The office told Hungarian media earlier this week that it is not explicitly obligated to feed asylum seekers whose claims are rejected, Human Rights Watch says.

-'Stop Soros' package prompts crackdown
+"Stop Soros" package prompts crackdown

 Since 2015, migrants have been attempting to cross into Hungary, which is a member of the European Union, from neighboring Serbia.
 Hungary considers Serbia a "safe third country" where refugees should remain; the United Nations disagrees.